 The conference continued with deep dives into Spider-Man, Death Stranding, and of course Sucker Punch's new title Ghost of Tsushima.
 Each game received jaw-dropping trailers showing off gameplay and details about each title.
 It's clear that Sony is doing everything they can to support these developers making incredible and well-produced masterpieces exclusive to their home console.
 This means Microsoft and Nintendo will need to step up their A-game if they want to keep up.

-rel=”noopener noreferrer” target=”_blank”>Kingdom Hearts 3 that actually took my breath away.
+There were also multiple surprise announcements such as the psychic combat game Control and the impressive Resident Evil 2 remake and Nioh 2.
+There was also a brand new trailer for Kingdom Hearts 3 that actually took my breath away.
 I'm somewhat biased towards Kojima and his legacy however so for me Death Stranding was the standout highlight of the press conference overall.
 It's clear that imaginative and creative games are at the forefront for Sony.

 Overall I think that the conference was well put together and quite informative on what to expect soon from our friends at Sony.
 Although it was strange to see the portions with talk-backs this did not distract overall from the experience.
 It's clear that the developers creating for Sony are doubling down on ways to immerse players in worlds that are deep and immensely engaging.
 I think Sony knocked it out of the park with their conference and deserve much in the way of accolades.
 A-